r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 Wh-what's going on?
 This isn't Void Space!Did we fail to dive?
 Are we still stuck in reality!?

 **B：P.A.
 System</b>
 ...They got us good.
-Whoever's out there sensed our spells going off and caught us in a split second.</span>
+Whoever's out there sensed our spells going off and caught us in a split second.

 **B：P.A.
 System</b>
 They're physically holding us back.
 I'm impressed.
-Just their physical strength exceeds the Border's maximum output!</span>
+Just their physical strength exceeds the Border's maximum output!

 **Mash:**
 Did you say...physical strength...?